andover-cs630/pa-dsa/src/pages/Markdown/hash-tables.md

 ## Direct-Address Tables

-By now, we have learned a number of different elementary data structures, including [pointers & objects](/Markdown/pointers-and-object-contents "pointers and objects article"), [graphs](/introduction-to-graphs/ "introduction to graphs article"), [linked lists](/Markdown/LinkedList "linked lists article"), and [queues](/Markdown/queues "queues article").
+By now, we have learned a number of different elementary data structures, including `_`, `_`, and `____`.
 Each of these structures follows the format of a dictionary, a type of structure where data is called through a value called a key.
 Direct-address tables are a simplified type of this structure.
 In direct-address tables, the list of keys are non-negative integers that are not “too large”, and the data is stored in an array where the keys are the indices of the array.
 You can see this in the diagram below:

 ![Chart 1](https://i.ibb.co/k5Sm8s5/table1.png)